 Traditional Chinese Medicine categorizes individual herbs into various groupings to aid in proper applications.
 Below you will find Chinese Herbs categorized by their taste and temperature properties.
-The taste and temperature properties can be used directly to effect a particular condition or to help balance other herbs in a formula to treat a particular condition.
+The taste and temperature properties can be used directly to effect a set of health issues or to help balance other herbs in a formula.

 For example, you may want to use a warming herb to help balance a deficiency such as low energy or fatigue in a patient.
 If the patient has some yin deficiency signs, however, you need to balance this warming property as you work towards balancing their system overall.
 Adding cooling herbs along with warming can help to regulate the actions of these herbs.

 In formulas, these properties can also be used to help direct the herbs.
 Bitter herbs generally have an effect on the circulatory system and the heart.
 Using cooling herbs along with bitter herbs can help direct this property into that system.

 Below is a table of the Traditional Chinese Medicine herbs categorized by their properties.
 You may click on a property to view the names and functions of each individual herb as well as to learn more about the functional aspects of that property.